CoinCheung/pytorch-loss/README.md

 # pytorch-loss

-My implementation of label-smooth, amsoftmax, focal-loss, dual-focal-loss, triplet-loss, giou-loss, and dice-loss(both generalized soft dice loss and batch soft dice loss).
+My implementation of label-smooth, amsoftmax, focal-loss, dual-focal-loss, triplet-loss, giou-loss, affinity-loss,and dice-loss(both generalized soft dice loss and batch soft dice loss).
 Maybe this is useful in my future work.

 Also tried to implement swish and mish activation functions.